hamadmarhoon/Twitter-Lyrics-Bot/README.md

 ## Twitter Lyrics Bot
 Python program that gets songs and lyrics from artist of user choice, randomly chooses a song then a lyric and chooses a random couplet or triplet, then uses AWS Lambda automatically to tweet lyrics

-Example with MF Doom, a rapper known for his incredible rhyme schemes: https://twitter.com/mf_doom_lyric
+Example with MF DOOM, a rapper known for his incredible rhyme schemes: https://twitter.com/mf_doom_lyric

 # Usage